santinic/pampy/README.md

 ```

 ## Using Regular Expressions
 Pampy supports Python's Regex.
-You can pass a compiled regex as pattern, and Pampy is going to run `patter.search()`, and then pass to the action function the result of `.groups()`.
+You can pass a compiled regex as pattern, and Pampy is going to run `pattern.search()`, and then pass to the action function the result of `.groups()`.

 ```python
 def what_is(pet):